-Cambridge, MA—First Draft, a project of the Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy, has launched a free one-hour online course to teach journalists, students, and members of the general public basic tools to verify the authenticity of content found online.
+Cambridge, MA—First Draft, a project run by Shorenstein Center Fellow Claire Wardle, has launched a free one-hour online course to teach journalists, students, and members of the general public basic tools to verify the authenticity of content found online.

 Countless examples of people earnestly sharing Photoshopped images of natural disasters, or retweeting content from Russian troll accounts, show how treacherous the online information landscape has become.
 The goal for this course is to help people better distinguish good information from bad, and thereby prevent them from sharing the bad.